 Note: As of 8/27/2020, VDH has changed the format of some information dashboards.
 To view Loudoun County data, choose the county name from the dropdown below.

 Diagnostic testing is the throat or mouth swab that has been in use for several months to test whether someone is infectious with COVID-19 at that time.

 - If you have been in contact with someone infected with COVID-19 or you have symptoms—such as cough, fever, and shortness of breath—call your doctor or health care provider before visiting.

 - There is no treatment specifically approved for this virus and most people have mild illness and can recover at home.

 - If you think you have been exposed to COVID-19 and are not able to get tested, inform your close contacts and continue to follow preventive measures recommend by the Centers for Disease Control, such as frequent hand washing, avoiding crowds and staying at least 6 feet away from other people.

 - Learn more about what to do if you are sick or caring for someone who is sick.

 - Health care providers will ask you questions to determine whether you need a COVID-19 test.

-- Current criteria are available from the CDC.
-However, it is important to note that individual doctors’ offices, pharmacies and the operators of drive-through testing services may use varying criteria
+- However, it is important to note that individual doctors’ offices, pharmacies and the operators of drive-through testing services may use varying criteria

 - For the test, a health care provider will need to collect a specimen, which is a nasal or throat swab that is sent to a lab.